Dos and Don’ts of Winning Interior Outfitting Contracts… with Trimline

 Learning from this issue, during all subsequent refits at this location we have set up a self-sufficient infrastructure dockside, allowing us continual access to our materials and therefore maximizing efficiency onsite throughout the refit lifecycle.

 Another example was during a recent refit in Freeport where extreme wind conditions caused the cranes to be out of action.
 This had consequences for all contractors as there were delays to our materials movement.
-Once conditions eased, our agile team drafted in extra labor to make up the lost time and enabling us to complete the refit on time.
+Once conditions eased, our agile team drafted in extra labour to make up the lost time and enabling us to complete the refit on time.

 CSIE: From your perspective as an interior outfitter, what would make the process run more smoothly when undergoing a major project?